 Small classes increase individual participation and allow for a more tailored approach to teaching.
 The excellent facilities, including the White Lion Sixth Form Centre, and broad range of activities offered encourage students to try new things, provide fantastic leadership opportunities, and help maintain a good balance between studies and fun.

 Sixth Form students have their own space on the school site, known as The White Lion Sixth Form Centre.
 The building has recently undergone extensive renovation with an exciting facility for our eldest pupils to enjoy.
 The White Lion has inspiring learning spaces that will encourage both independent and group work, alongside spaces for socialising, including its own café.

-Sixth Form students have individualised timetables, depending on their mix of subjects and some degree of autonomy over where they choose to study.
-Lessons are a mixture of individual, group and whole class work with the emphasis firmly on the student to take control of their learning and becoming fully integrated in to their learning experience.
+Sixth Form students have individualised timetables dependent on their mix of subjects and some degree of autonomy over where they choose to study.
+Lessons are a mixture of individual, group and whole class work with the emphasis firmly on the student to take control of their learning and becoming fully integrated into their learning experience.

 Subjects are taught by specialist teachers in small classes (usually around 6-12 students).
 Most students will study three A Level subjects and about half will study for an additional Extended Project Qualification.
 We offer a wide range of A Level subjects, including:

 - Design and Technology

 - Physical Education

 We also offer Level 3 qualifications in BTEC sports science, hospitality, and CTEC in business.

 In addition to formal qualifications, students are required to undertake an Extended Project Qualification (EPQ), a mini Master of Business Administration (MBA), mini-MAPP, or a Public Speaking course.
 Tutors will help to advise which option is most suitable.